Uses for Malt Extract in All Grain Brewing

 A yeast starter is a very small batch of wort used to grow enough viable yeast cells to ferment your beer.
 By using a starter, you are trying to ensure a healthy fermentation.
 It can also help you avoid problems like off-flavours or a slow start.

-The next thing you should be aware of is that the Specific Gravity of the wort you create should be around 1.040.
-Keep that in mind when deciding how much malt extract to use.
-This 1.040 Specific Gravity is often cited because it is relatively low gravity.
-It shouldn’t stress your yeast and won’t cause excessive growth.
+The next thing you should be aware of is that the Specific Gravity of the wort you create should be around 1.030-1.040.
+Keep this in mind when deciding how much malt extract to use.
+This Specific Gravity is often used because it is relatively low so that it provides the right environment for yeast replication and healthy growth.

 When you come to make your starter;